rosemaryhanson/HansonHauntedTest2/README.md

 The aura evoked with associations between objects and those that have died can manifest in purely empathic ways: a sense of awe[^12], empathy, dread[^66] closeness to celebrity or charismic authority[^15], morbid fascination[^66], respect[^25], historical authentication[^15][^20] or nostalgia[^6][^15].
 This is particularly notable in celebrity possessions and memorabilia, from Theresa Tang’s watches[^20] to tickets to a David Bowie concert[^76], to a Manson family quilt[^15].
 Objects act as material nodes in the entanglements between people, in which the charisma of the dead lingers through the objects were associated with.
 <param ve-image
-       label= This image draws from the lighting cues of plays and movies in order to evoke a sense of creepiness in the various earring models. description="The lighted models were created and lit in the 3D modelling software Blender 2.93.5.
+       label= "This image draws from the lighting cues of plays and movies in order to evoke a sense of creepiness in the various earring models." description="The lighted models were created and lit in the 3D modelling software Blender 2.93.5.
 They were then arranged against a black background in the photoediting software GIMP 2.10.22." license="public domain"
        url="https://github.com/rosemaryhanson/HansonHauntedTest2/blob/main/Creepy%20Lighting.png?raw=true">